unistate-io/mobit-sdk/README.md

 - `leapFromCkbToBtc`: Handles the leap from CKB to BTC.
 - `leapFromBtcToCKB`: Handles the leap from BTC to CKB.
+- `leapSporeFromCkbToBtc`: Handles the leap of spores from CKB to BTC.
+- `leapSporeFromBtcToCkbCombined`: Handles the leap of spores from BTC to CKB.

 ### RGBPP Functions

 - `distributeCombined`: Distributes RGBPP assets.
 - `launchCombined`: Launches RGBPP assets.
 - `transferCombined`: Transfers RGBPP assets.

+### Spore Functions

+- `createClusterCombined`: Creates a new cluster.
+- `createSporesCombined`: Creates new spores.
+- `transferSporeCombined`: Transfers spores.

 ## Contributing